MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/select-all-text-behavior.md

 ---
 title: SelectAllTextBehavior - .NET MAUI Community Toolkit
 author: vhugogarcia
-description: "The SelectAllTextBehavior is an effect that will select all text in an Entry / Editor when it becomes focused." ms.date: 09/12/2023
+description: "The SelectAllTextBehavior is a Behavior that will select all text in an InputView (e.g. an Entry or Editor) when it becomes focused." ms.date: 09/12/2023
 ---

 # SelectAllTextBehavior

-The `SelectAllTextBehavior` is an `Behavior` that will select all text in an `Entry` / `Editor` when it becomes focused.
+The `SelectAllTextBehavior` is a [`Behavior`](/dotnet/maui/fundamentals/behaviors) that will select all text in an `InputView` (e.g. an `Entry` or `Editor`) when it becomes focused.

 ## Syntax